 If you receive one of the above benefits that entitle your child to free school meals, you can also register your eligibility with the council so that the school can benefit from additional funding, called pupil premium.

 The pupil premium gives schools extra funding to raise the achievement of some pupils.
 This is measured by the number of children eligible for free school meals based on the above qualifying benefits.
 It is worth over £1000 per pupil for the school your child attends.

 How to claim free school meals and Pupil Premium

-In reception, year one or year two: If your child is starting reception, year one or year two in September 2014 you do not need to apply for free school meals.
+In reception, year one or year two: If your child is starting reception, year one or year two from September 2014 you do not need to apply for free school meals.
 Just contact your child’s primary school to check what they need to do to get their free meals.
 Their free school meals will stop at the end of year two, unless you receive the above qualifying benefits.
 For year three and above and to register for pupil premium: To apply, complete an application form located on the Lancashire Council Website or simply ring your local Area Education Office with details of your name, date of birth and National Insurance number and an immediate on-line decision can be given Contact: 01254 220711 or 01254 220716 Area Education Office East, Pupil Access Team, UNION STREET, ACCRINGTON BB5 1PL You do not need to re-apply annually, your children will continue to receive free school meals unless you cease to be entitled, and the Council will let you know should that arise.